Repr uses gitDocumentation Index

 Queue not clearing after generate

 The queue should auto-clear.
-If it doesn’t:
+If it doesn’t:repr doctor for diagnostics.

 Hook making commits slow

 Hooks run in the background and shouldn’t add noticeable latency.
-If commits feel slow:
+If commits feel slow:- Check disk I/O - the hook writes a small file

 - Check if

-~/.repr/queue is huge (>10k entries) - this shouldn’t happen
+~/.repr/queueis huge (>10k entries) - this shouldn’t happen - Run

-repr doctor to check for issues
+repr doctorto check for issues

 Security & Privacy

-- ✗ Make network requests
+What hooks can’t do:- ✗ Make network requests

 - ✗ Read file contents